caleblareau/mtscATACpaper_reproducibility/README.md

 ## Setup

 To best use this resource, we recommend pairing with large data files (that are not compatible with github as they exceed 100Mb).
-A `.tar.gz` of these files is [available at this link](https://www.dropbox.com/s/f1f5ucfp5cvb6l5/mtscATACpaper_large_data_files.tar.gz?dl=0).
+These files are available from the [Open Science Framework](https://osf.io/bupge/).

-Once this file is downloaded (~36 Gb), place the extracted folder in the same directory as this repository (as shown below):
+Once one downloads the zip archieve from OSF (~36 Gb), place the extracted folder in the same directory as this repository named `mtscATACpaper_large_data_files` (as shown below).
+This will enable running

 ```
 .